Safe Visiting on the In-Patient Unit (IPU)

 Ask about visiting restrictions and how they apply to you and your family:

-- If the person you are visiting is not approaching end of life, then 2 key people can be identified as visitors and only these 2 can visit.
-These 2 people can be changed at any point.
+- If the person you are visiting is not approaching end of life, then you are allowed a bubble of 6 key people and out of these 6 key people 2 can visit on any one day.

-- If the person you are visiting is approaching end of life – only 2 visitors may be at the patient’s bedside at a time.
+- If the person you are visiting is approaching end of life – only 2 visitors from the bubble 0f 6 may be at the patient’s bedside at a time.
 These 2 may vary between several different family members / close friends.

 - Please discuss your visiting requirements with the IPU staff.